Organic Lentils vs. Conventional Lentils: Which is Better?

 Lentils are wonderful legumes that offer many health benefits.
 So, deciding to include lentils in your diet is an easy choice.
 Determining whether or not to buy organic lentils, however, is a more difficult decision to make, especially since there’s a lot of conflicting information.
 You’ll want to decide which is better and make the comparison, organic lentils vs. conventional.

 Organic lentils are better than conventional lentils because they are untreated with synthetic pesticides.
 Conventional lentils are often sprayed with chemicals like glyphosate (RoundUp), which may be harmful to human health.
 Glyphosate has been linked to numerous diseases, including intestinal inflammation, autism, hypertension, and more.

 Below, you will learn whether or not it is beneficial for you to buy organic, what lentils are, common types of lentils and the health benefits of eating lentils.
-By the way, they sell a wide variety of organic lentils on Amazon, many with free shipping and more affordable than the supermarket.
-Check them out by clicking here, organic lentils.

 Organic Lentils vs. Conventional Lentils

 Organic lentils may be safer than conventional lentils since they are grown without desiccation 1.

 Desiccation is the progress of applying herbicides, most commonly glyphosate (otherwise known as RoundUp) to crops during harvest.
 This makes all of the crops dry and easier to cut down.
 Since the herbicides are applied during harvest, exposure to these chemicals is even greater than during typical herbicide use.
 In addition to glyphosate, other chemicals may include paraquat and diquat.